What is a single market? Definition and meaning

 “The idea behind the Single Market is simplicity itself: treat the EU as one territory where people, money, goods and services interact freely to stimulate competition and trade, and improved efficiency.
 The increased choice of goods and services will raise quality and cut prices.
 It is the basic recipe for prosperity.”

-The NAFTA Secretariat says its objectives are to eliminate trade barriers, facilitate the movement of goods and services between member states, promote conditions of fair competition and increased investment within the trade bloc, and effectively protect and enforce intellectual property rights.
+The objectives of a single market include: eliminating trade barriers, facilitating the movement of goods and services between member states, promoting conditions of fair competition and increased investment within the trade bloc, and effectively protecting and enforcing intellectual property rights.

 John F. Kerry, the 68th United States Secretary of State, said:

-“NAFTA recognizes the reality of today’s economy – globalization and technology.
+“NAFTA [replaced by the USMCA] recognizes the reality of today’s economy – globalization and technology.
 Our future is not in competing at the low-level wage job; it is in creating high-wage, new technology jobs based on our skills and our productivity.”

-There are many regional trade blocs across the world.
-Some of them, such as the EU, aim to become totally unified single markets.
+There are many regional trade blocs across the world (as of October 2023).

 Eminent economists say economic union can only succeed if all member states belong to one currency, have one central bank, and have identical monetary and economic policies.

 The problem is that some member states of a common or single market do not want total union, while others do.
-The UK, for example, says it welcomes the economic benefits and help to consumers that the EU offers, but insists on keeping control of its own tax policy.
+Some countries may welcome the economic benefits of a trade bloc, but insist on keeping complete control of its own tax policy.

 In this article, ‘economic benefits’ refers to the overall economy rather than an individual company.